stoplightio/studio/docs/designing-apis/http-endpoints.md

 tags: []
 ---

-# Using the CRUD Builder
+# Working with Models

-Stoplight's CRUD builder allows you to easily design and model data structures used by your API.
-The CRUD builder is especially useful for:
+Stoplight's JSON Schema editor allows you to easily design and model data structures used by your API.
+The JSON Schema editor is especially useful for:

 * Drafting API requests and response bodies under an API endpoint
 * Creating [models](models.md) for your API

 There are two different methods for generating a CRUD model:

-* Using the CRUD builder **editor**, which allows you to create data structures in an easy-to-use, graphical format
+* Using the JSON Schema **editor**, which allows you to create data structures in an easy-to-use, graphical format

 * Using the **Raw Schema** editor, if you would prefer to modify the data